joao-conde/competitive-programming/resources/theory.md

 ## Binary Search

 - cut the search space in half each iteration (logarithmic complexity)
-- requires a sorted collection and monotonicity
+- requires a sorted collection
 - O(log N)

 ```python